Barefoot Blessings – When God Says You Have Enough

 I think it’s time for me to give away some shoes in my closet.

 “God loves it when the giver delights in the giving.
-God can pour on the blessings in astonishing ways so that you’re ready for anything and everything, more than just ready to do what needs to be done.”
-2 Corinthians 9:7-8 The Message
+God can pour on the blessings in astonishing ways so that you’re ready for anything and everything, more than just ready to do what needs to be done” (2 Corinthians 9:7-8 MSG)

-What about you?
-Share your comments below.
-What can you do to encourage a child today?
-What can you do or give away to make a difference?
-Share your creative ideas with us.
+What can we do to encourage a child today?
+What can we do or give away to make a difference?
+How can we share our blessings with others?